Introduction to

 g. general management g.remove: removes maps

-d. display and rendering d.rast: display raster map
+d. display, rendering d.rast: display raster map

 i. imagery processing i.segment: image segmentation